-The Maru Dojo was started September 1987.
-It was established with help from Anne McCaffrey the Director of the Lifetime Sports Program and the students at Loyola College.
+The Maru Dojo started in September of 1987, was established with help from Anne McCaffrey the Director of the Lifetime Sports Program and the students at Loyola College.
 The Maru Dojo at Loyola works to promote physical safety and mental awareness among its students.
-Through our self-defense classes students have learned to protect themselves not only with defensive techniques but also by learning how to be more aware of their surroundings so as to prevent an attack before it happens.
-The Maru Dojo is fully certified by the American Ju-Jitsu Association (AJA) and is dedicated to its teachings and standards.
-The style of Ju-Jitsu taught at Loyola is Maru Ketsugo Ju-Jitsu and comes from several different styles of Ju-Jitsu.
-Among them are: Samurai Combat Ju-Jitsu, Small Circle Ju-Jitsu, Taiho Jitsu (styles before 1882), Kodokan Judo, Budoshin Ju-Jitsu, Haddo Ryu Ju-Jitsu, Ketsugo Ju-Jitsu, and Seibukan Ninhon Ryu Ju-Jitsu.
-We also study techniques from some of the ancient art forms of Shuai Chiou a Chinese version of Ju-Jitsu in the Kung Fu system.
+Through our self-defense classes, students have learned to protect themselves by also learning how to be more aware of their surroundings to prevent an attack before it happens.
+The Maru Dojo fully certified by the American Ju-Jitsu Association (AJA) is dedicated to its teachings and standards.
+The style of Ju-Jitsu taught at Loyola is Maru Ketsugo Ju-Jitsu which comes from several different styles of Ju-Jitsu including : Samurai Combat Ju-Jitsu, Small Circle Ju-Jitsu, Taiho Jitsu (styles before 1882), Kodokan Judo, Budoshin Ju-Jitsu, Haddo Ryu Ju-Jitsu, Ketsugo Ju-Jitsu, and Seibukan Ninhon Ryu Ju-Jitsu.
+We at the Maru dogo also study techniques from some of the ancient art forms of Shuai Chiou a Chinese version of Ju-Jitsu in the Kung Fu system.

-Maru is also involved in other Loyola activities.
-Students may participate in demonstrations and help teach at self-defense seminars held in individual dorms all over campus.
-Over the years Maru has competed in area tournaments and the Maryland State Games.
-Many of the participating students have done well enough to take home first, second, and third place trophies.
+Maru students are also involved in other Loyola activities participate in demonstrations and help teach at self-defense seminars held in individual dorms all over campus.
+Over the years Maru has competed in area tournaments and the Maryland State Games with participating placing first, second, and third place.
 In September of 1997 Maru and its students celebrated its ten year anniversary with a total of twenty-one AJA registered students.
 In September 1997 Maru Dojo’s Ju-Jitsu web page was up and running, giving prospective and current students up to date information on all belt requirements, dojo activities, and helpful material on Ju-Jitsu and general self-defense.
 The web page was created not only for the Loyola Ju-Jitsu students, but for anyone interested in the art of Ju-Jitsu.
 Some of the articles, information, and questions on this site were submitted by the students.

 The Way to Japan